 There are other long-term health effects people with spinal cord injuries need to be concerned about.
 Patients can suffer from things like bladder infections or kidney stones.
 Osteoporosis is another worry.
 Doctors also warn about muscle spasticity and syringomyelia, a numbness and weakness in the extremities, a common side effect in spinal cord injury patients.

 If you suffer a serious back or spinal cord injury due to someone else’s reckless behavior, the Oklahoma City personal injury attorneys at Cunningham & Mears can help.
-We will work tirelessly to ensure you’re provided the compensation you deserve for your injuries and suffering.
-We serve the people of Oklahoma.
-For a free consultation at our offices, call 405-212-9234 or fill out our contact form today.
+We work tirelessly to ensure you’re provided the compensation you deserve for your injuries and suffering.
+To schedule a free consultation at our offices, please call our Oklahoma City office at (405) 232-1212 or fill out our contact form.